kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 The change is opt-in, it doesn't impact already running workloads.
+The only change to the existing workloads would be the stop signal showing up in the container statuses for existing Pods once the change is rolled out in the kubelet.

 ###### What specific metrics should inform a rollback?

 Pods/Containers not getting terminated properly might indicate that something is wrong, although we will aim to handle all such cases gracefully and show proper error messages if something is missing.

+You can also look at the newly proposed metric `kubelet_pod_termination_grace_period_exceeded_total` which gives you the number of Pods which are killed forcefully after the timeout for graceful termination exceeded.
+A high value for this metric could mean that Pods are not getting killed gracefully.
+This could mean that Pods might have a misconfigured stop signals and might need a rollback.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?